bmcgauley/AI_PROJECT_MANAGEMENT/TASK.md

 - [x] Fix SQLite compatibility issues on Windows by creating custom patch (May 6, 2025)
 - [x] Implement missing ModernProjectManager class (May 6, 2025)
 - [x] Fix Unicode encoding issues in startup scripts (May 6, 2025)
+- [x] Implement modern ResearchSpecialistAgent using Pydantic and LangGraph (May 6, 2025)

 ## Discovered During Work
 - [x] Need to improve agent thought streaming visualization